KIOA: Top 40 KYNA

-In 1971, the 93.3 frequency came back on the air as KYNA, airing a Top 40 format, competing against the well established KIOA (940 AM, now KPSZ).
+On April 26, 1971, the 93.3 frequency came back on the air as KYNA, airing a Top 40 format, competing against the well established KIOA (940 AM, later KPSZ).

-Although KYNA was programmed well and had high-quality DJs, in the early 1970s, many homes and cars did not have FM radios.
+Although KYNA was programmed well—including the syndicated American Top 40 program with Casey Kasem—and had high-quality DJs, many homes and cars did not have FM radios in the early 1970s.
 KYNA lasted for only about a year when it was sold to the owners of its Top 40 competition, KIOA.

 Oldies KIOA-FM

 In 1972, KYNA was bought by the Mid-America Broadcasting Company.
-Eventually, the call sign was changed to KIOA-FM, and the station became "Solid Gold Oldies, KIOA-FM 93.3".
+In November, the call sign was changed to KIOA-FM, and the station became "Solid Gold Oldies, KIOA-FM 93.3".
 From 6 a.m. until 6 p.m., the station aired a 1950s oldies format, and simulcasted 940 AM during the remainder of the day.
 Once again, it was hard to establish a listener base on FM radio in the 1970s, so KIOA-FM also struggled in the ratings.

 In the early 1970s, KIOA-FM put together a double album of oldies, called "Solid Gold."
-It contained 24 hits and has a board game on the inside of the cover.
-These collectable records are rare and hard to find.
+It contained 24 hits and had a board game on the inside of the cover.
+These collectible records are rare and hard to find.
 The records were made to help improve KIOA-FM's popularity and bring in some extra cash flow as well.

 Magic 93 KMGK

-In 1976, the station flipped back to Top 40, this time as "Magic 93", and with it, a call letter change to KMGK.
+In March 1976, the station flipped back to Top 40, this time as "Magic 93"; with it, the call letters changed to KMGK.
 This was the most successful format to date on the frequency, as the station pulled in good ratings through the late 70s and early 80s.

-By the mid 80s, KMGK found itself fighting for market share as KRNQ and KLYF began also playing hit music on FM radio.
+By the mid-80s, KMGK found itself fighting for market share as KRNQ, KCCQ, and KLYF began also playing hit music on FM radio.
 KMGK slipped below both of its competitors, and management decided a new format was needed.

 Country and Rock hits

 An FM station, KJJY, was taking some of the country music audience of KSO's.
 It seemed like it might be a good idea for 93.3 to also switch to country as it had a stronger signal than KJJY.
-The owner, Midwest Communications, promoted the change to "Hot Country Hits, K93FM."
+The owner, Midwest Communications, promoted the change to "Hot Country Hits, K93FM", which began November 7, 1984.
 Midwest kept the KMGK call letters for about two years.
-In March 1986, the station rebranded as KKXI, but it failed to advance in the ratings.
+In April 1986, the station rebranded as KKXI, but it failed to advance in the ratings.

 On August 1, 1986, the station switched back to Top 40 for a third time as "Z93" KDWZ, this time using a rock-leaning direction while avoiding titles that sounded Rhythmic or Dance oriented.
-Competing head on with the better established KRNQ and KLYF once again was not easy.
+Competing head-on with the better established KRNQ, KCCQ, and KLYF once again was not easy.